 about numbers in Prolog.

-- First, this is not really the way we want to enter
+- First, this is not really the way we want to write

 and read numbers.
-We would like to use more familiar
+We would like to use a more familiar

-representation takes space that is directly proportional to
+remains: This representation takes space that is directly

-the magnitude of the numbers we need to represent.
+proportional to the magnitude of the numbers we

-the length of any number's decimal representation.
-Therefore,
+grows exponentially with the length of any number's

 - More complex relations such as multiplication